 I graduated in 2008 with a B.A. in Natural Sciences, Zoology from the University of Cambridge.
-Whilst at University I led an expedition to the Chilean Lake District with the aim of inspiring passion for nature and wildlife conservation in other students.
+Whilst at University I led an expedition to the Chilean Lake District with the aim of inspiring passion for nature conservation in others.
 I also spent a number of months volunteering in Latin America on wildlife conservation projects in both Chile and Mexico.

-Since then, I have continued to dedicate my career to the protection of our natural world.
-I worked with the World Land Trust, an international conservation organisation based in Suffolk, UK.
-I now work as a Projects Manager with BirdLife International, the world’s largest partnership of nature conservation organisations, based in Cambridge, UK.
+I dedicated 10 years of my career to date to the protection of our natural world.
+I worked for 3 years with the World Land Trust, an international conservation organisation based in Suffolk, UK and for 7 years as a Projects Manager with BirdLife International, the world’s largest partnership of nature conservation organisations, based in Cambridge, UK.

-Though Mindfulness of Nature, I run mindfulness workshops, holidays and courses for a variety of different audiences with the aim of reconnecting people with themselves and the natural world.
-I strongly believe that mindfulness of the natural world is at the heart of creating a happier, more peaceful and more sustainable world.
+Through Mindfulness of Nature, I lead mindfulness workshops, courses, holidays and one-to-one sessions around the world for a variety of audiences with the aim of pursuing my passion for reconnecting people with themselves and the natural world.